RTÉ to pay former producer €100,000 over forced retirement

 Ruling found decision to push Anne Roper to retire at 65 to be ‘disproportionate’

-RTÉ had argued it was necessary for Ms Roper to retire at 65 ‘to ensure intergenerational fairness and to facilitate the promotion of younger producers’.
+RTÉ had argued it was necessary for Anne Roper to retire at 65 ‘to ensure intergenerational fairness and to facilitate the promotion of younger producers’.
 Photograph: Niall Carson/PA Wire

 RTÉ has been ordered to pay a former television producer €100,000 in compensation by the Workplace Relations Commission (WRC) after forcing the employee to retire when she turned 65.